rougier/from-python-to-numpy/02-introduction.rst

 **Functional approach**

-For such a simple problem, we can probably save the class definition and concentrate only on the walk method that compute successive positions after each random steps.
+For such a simple problem, we can probably save the class definition and concentrate only on the walk method that computes successive positions after each random step.

 .. code:: python